-5.1 Comparison of the Approaches and their Results
+5.1.
+Comparison of the Approaches and Their Results

 As outlined in Section 3.5, we are validating the solutions of the different solvers using a detailed NLP model.
 Before passing the solution to the NLP, we check whether all discrete decisions are taken in accordance with the technical restrictions described by the subnetwork operation modes.
 The latter check is often the reason that a solution of the MPEC approach is rejected.
 (For the other approaches this test is satisfied by design - and only included to catch implementation errors.)
-For this reason, we will not compare the MPEC heuristic together with the other approaches in the following.

-Figure 14: Profile of the run times (s) for test set SN4 including NLP validation; y-axis: percentage of confirmed or infeasible instances (total: 4227)
+Figure 15.
+Profile of the run times (s) for test set SN4 including NLP validation; y-axis: percentage of confirmed or infeasible instances (total: 4227)